Prosecutor Pushes Court to Convict, Jail and Sanction Kosiah

 Eric Opa Doue Alum

-Eric Opa Doue is a senior reporter with New Narratives with his journalism appearing in FrontPage Africa, ELBC radio and other radio stations.
+Eric Opa Doue contested the 2023 Legislative elections for a seat in River Cess County.
+Before that he was a senior reporter with New Narratives with his journalism appearing in FrontPage Africa, ELBC radio and other radio stations.
 He has been with New Narratives since 2017.
-Eric is a an experienced community radio journalist based in River Cess County.
-He is a newsroom leader with a passion for reporting on…
+Eric is a an experienced community radio journalist based…

 Mae Azango Senior Reporter/Program Manager